Ex-cop Thomas Lane faces sentencing in George Floyd killing

 “Any reasonable person should just be disgusted, should be infuriated” that Lane was ever charged, Gray told jurors in his closing argument.

+Philonise Floyd, one of Floyd’s brothers, urged Magnuson on Thursday to “hand down the highest level of punishment.”
+He rejected the idea that Lane had tried to intervene in the restraint, saying none of the officers repositioned George Floyd or tried to administer aid.

-Lane testified he didn’t realize how dire Floyd’s condition was until paramedics turned him over.
+Lane testified at trial that he didn’t realize how dire Floyd’s condition was until paramedics turned him over.
 Prosecutor Manda Sertich countered that his expressions of concern showed he knew Floyd was in distress but “did nothing to give Mr. Floyd the medical aid he knew Mr. Floyd so desperately needed.”

 When Lane pleaded guilty in state court in May, Gray said Lane hoped to avoid a long sentence.
 “He has a newborn baby and did not want to risk not being part of the child’s life,” he said.